deedee47/github-cards-app/README.md

 # Github Cards App project from Getting Started - React on Pluralsight
 This project was setup using the create-react-app, hence the documentation for that remains below.

-This is a hands-on project to build react applications
+This is a hands-on project to a build react application which displays the profiles of github users by receiving input on the username with the help of the github profile api.

 # Getting Started with Create React App